 Following disputes about his authority in 1843, Judge Willis left the colony where he was followed in quick succession by Judges Thierry and Jeffcott, until William a'Beckett, a barrister of the Sydney Bar, came south in 1845.

-To mark this occasion the Court has organised a range of activities throughout the year aimed at highlighting our rich history and heritage.
+To mark this occasion the Court organised a range of activities throughout 2016 aimed at highlighting our rich history and heritage.

-A special 175 exhibition showcases a range of artefacts spanning the entire history of the Court, highlighting some of its most significant cases and characters.
-The exhibition, held in the Supreme Court Library, is open to the public until the end of July 2016.
+A special 175 exhibition showcased a range of artefacts spanning the entire history of the Court, highlighting some of its most significant cases and characters.
+The exhibition, held in the Supreme Court Library, was open to the public until the end of July 2016.

-Also from 12 April, the Supreme Court building will come to life after dark.
+Since April 2016, the Supreme Court building has been lit after dark.
 Upon its completion in 1884, the magnificent building was a focal point in the city of Melbourne.
-More than 100 years on and today dwarfed by surrounding skyscrapers, the grand heritage-listed Trial Division building will once again be a draw card when it is alight in bright and magnificent hues.
+More than 100 years on, it is dwarfed by surrounding skyscrapers.
+The grand heritage-listed Trial Division building is once again a draw card with its bright and magnificent hues at night.
 A fitting tribute to the Court's contribution to the rule of law and the state of Victoria in its 175 year history.

 ABOVE: The Court alight in bright and magnificent hues.

-ABOVE: A special 175 exhibition showcases a range of artefacts spanning the entire history of the Court.
+ABOVE: A special 175 exhibition showcased a range of artefacts spanning the entire history of the Court.